 - Filter 1 was in good condition.
-Piping and valves were in very good condition.
+The piping and valves were in very good condition.
 Effluent launders were in very good condition.
 The control panel on the filter deck appeared to be in good condition.
 The overall structure appeared to be in very good condition. - Filter 2 was in good condition.
-Piping and valves were in very good condition.
+The piping and valves were in very good condition.
 Effluent launders were in very good condition.
 The control panel on the filter deck appeared to be in good condition.
 The overall structure appeared to be in very good condition. - Filter 3 was in good condition.
-Piping and valves were in very good condition.
+The piping and valves were in very good condition.
 Effluent launders were in very good condition.
 The control panel on the filter deck appeared to be in good condition.
 The overall structure appeared to be in very good condition. - Filter 4 was in good condition.
-Piping and valves were in very good condition.
+The piping and valves were in very good condition.
 Effluent launders were in very good condition.
 The control panel on the filter deck appeared to be in good condition.
 The overall structure appeared to be in very good condition. - Filter 5 was in good condition.
-Piping and valves were in very good condition.
+The piping and valves were in very good condition.
 Effluent launders were in very good condition.
 The control panel on the filter deck appeared to be in good condition.
 The overall structure appeared to be in very good condition. - Filter 6 was in good condition.
-Piping and valves were in very good condition.
+The piping and valves were in very good condition.
 Effluent launders were in very good condition.
 The control panel on the filter deck appeared to be in good condition.
 The overall structure appeared to be in very good condition. - Filter 7 was in good condition.
-Piping and valves were in very good condition.
+The piping and valves were in very good condition.
 Effluent launders were in very good condition.
 The control panel on the filter deck appeared to be in good condition.
-The overall structure appeared to be in very good condition. - Filter 8 was in good condition.
-Piping and valves were in very good condition.
+The overall structure appeared to be in very good condition.

+- Filter 8 was in good condition.
+The piping and valves were in very good condition.
 Effluent launders were in very good condition.
 The control panel on the filter deck appeared to be in good condition.
-The overall structure appeared to be in very good condition. - The filter backwash pumps, piping, valves, gauges, and appurtenances appeared to be in excellent condition.
+The overall structure appeared to be in very good condition. - The filter backwash pumps, piping, valves, gauges, and appurtenances remain in excellent condition.
 Some of the filter effluent valve actuators and most of the turbidity meters were recently replaced.
 The remaining filter effluent valve actuators and turbidity meters were in good condition.
-All systems were online and functional. - The four clearwell transfer and backwash pumps, as well as the piping, valves, gauges, appurtenances, and associated structures appeared to be in good condition.
-Transfer pump No. 4 repair complete.
-Backwash compressor No. 2 to be replaced.
+All systems were online and functional. - The four clearwell transfer and backwash pumps as well as the piping, valves, gauges, appurtenances, and associated structures appeared to be in good condition.
+Backwash compressor No. 2 and 1 were recently replaced.
 The control panel appeared to be new and in good condition.
+At the time of the inspection, backwash pump No. 1 was offline undergoing rehabilitation.